Georgia (country)

-Georgia (Note: საქართველო, /ka/) is a country in the Caucasus region on the coast of the Black Sea.
-It is located at the intersection of Eastern Europe and West Asia, and is today generally regarded as part of Europe.
-It is bordered to the north and northeast by Russia, to the south by Turkey and Armenia, and to the southeast by Azerbaijan.
-Georgia covers an area of 69700 km2.
-It has a population of 3.9 million, (Note: Excluding Abkhazia and South Ossetia, the two partially recognized states under Russian occupation.
-The government of Georgia considers the two republics as integral parts of the country, with international support.) of which over a third live in the capital and largest city, Tbilisi.
-Ethnic Georgians, who are native to the region, constitute a majority of the country's population and are its titular nation.
+Georgia (Note: საქართველო, /ka/) is a country in the Caucasus region on the east coast of the Black Sea.
+It is located at the intersection of Eastern Europe and West Asia (Note: For a more complete explanation, see: Boundaries between the continents) and is generally regarded as part of Europe.
+It is bordered to the north and northeast by Russia; to the west by the Black Sea, to the south by Turkey and Armenia, and to the southeast by Azerbaijan.
+It has a population of 3.9 million, (Note: This figure excludes Abkhazia and South Ossetia, two Russian-occupied territories of Georgia that only Russia and a small number of other countries recognize.
+The government of Georgia considers the two areas as integral parts of the country, with international support.) of which over a third live in Tbilisi, the capital and largest city.
+Georgians, who are native to the region and constitute the majority of the population, are ethno-linguistically distinct from their neighboring nations and primarily speak Georgian, a Kartvelian language that has no relation to any other language family in the world.

-Georgia has been inhabited since prehistory, hosting the world's earliest known sites of winemaking, gold mining, and textiles.
+Georgia has been inhabited since prehistory and is known for hosting the world's earliest known sites of winemaking.
 The classical era saw the emergence of several kingdoms, such as Colchis and Iberia, that formed the nucleus of the modern Georgian state.
-In the early fourth century, Georgians officially adopted Christianity, which contributed to their unification under the Kingdom of Georgia.
-Georgia reached its Golden Age during the High Middle Ages under the reigns of King David IV and Queen Tamar.
-Beginning in the 15th century, the kingdom declined and disintegrated due to internal discord and pressure from various regional powers, including the Mongols, the Ottoman Empire, and Persia, before being gradually annexed into the Russian Empire starting in 1801.
+In the early 4th century, Georgians officially adopted Christianity, which contributed to their unification under the Kingdom of Georgia.
+Georgia reached its Golden Age during the High Middle Ages under the reigns of King David IV and his great-granddaughter Tamar.
+Beginning in the 15th century, the kingdom declined and disintegrated under relentless attacks from hostile empires like the Mongols, the Ottoman Empire, and Persia.
+Georgia requested support from the Russian Empire, which ended up gradually annexing the country starting in 1801.